harrisj/harrisj.github.io/_projects/trump-data.md

 Clearly, there are things that could be done to improve how the data is presented.
 I might potentially create more simplified representations of important details like what systems DOGE has accessed and who was given access or how OPM and GSA were used as bases for DOGE staff to be detailed into multiple agencies.
 I could probably consider generating better graphics using [Observable](https://observablehq.com/) or even write dispatches on new things that have been uncovered (for instance, I have figured out who most of the unidentified staff at Social Security are or reminding people that DOGE already had infiltrated the email systems at CISA well before [a whistleblower at the NLRB had emailed them about DOGE's IT modernization activities there](https://www.npr.org/2025/04/15/nx-s1-5355896/doge-nlrb-elon-musk-spacex-security)).
 But I also am not a journalist.
 I am making my best efforts to be correct, but mistakes are possible.
 So, I will probably just keep to perfecting the data, in the hopes that it's useful to others.

-You are under no obligation to tell me – there is no license for this information and you accept any risks – but if you make anything interesting with this data, please tell me.
-And if there is information I am missing or an error in my data or you want to contribute in any way, please [let me know!](https://github.com/harrisj/trump_data/issues)
+There is no license or attribution requirement for using this data beyond that you must accept any risks.
+But, if you make anything interesting with this data – of if there is information I am missing or an error in my data – please [let me know!](https://github.com/harrisj/trump_data/issues)